 10. Septoplasty

 Surgery for correction of nasal blockage caused by bent septal cartilage.
-The Septum is the party wall that divides the nose into right and left cavities.
+The Septum is the party wall that divides the nose into the right and left cavities.

 The claim process

-It is advisable for you to speak to an experienced team of Medical Negligence Solicitors as soon as possible if you believe that you were not provided with an adequate or appropriate level of medical care, which resulted in you sustaining an injury or illness.
+You should speak to a rhinoplasty surgical error Solicitors as soon as possible if you think you were not given an adequate or appropriate level of medical care, resulting in an injury or illness.

 2. We obtain your medical records